 3. Absorb it

-Focus not just on style, but the structure, formatting and grammar.
+Focus not just on style, but the structure, formatting, and grammar.
 Take a look at these elements as an editor.
-Criticise.
+Criticize.

 Feel, how it changes the pace, how it involves the reader into the process of creating the story.